WEASEL SPORTIVE LEMUR

 Their hind legs are strong and much longer than their arms.
 Their feet and hands have five digits.
 Their hands have opposable thumbs.
 Their tail, which is about the same length as their body and fairly large, helps them maintain balance in the trees.

 Weasel sportive lemurs forage alone.
 They primarily eat leaves and supplement their diet with fruit and flowers, bending branches to their mouth and eating leaves directly from the stem.
-Interestingly, compared to other folivorous lemurs, they prefer to select leaves that are high in fiber and alkaloids, but low in tannins and proteins.
+Interestingly, compared to other folivorous lemurs, they prefer to select leaves that are high in fiber and alkaloids, chemical components that have nitrogen in them, but low in tannins and proteins.
 They get their proteins from plants with high levels of hemicellulose (which is lower in sugar than cellulose).
 Why they select leaves of lesser nutritional quality than other species is not clear.
 One hypothesis is that they feed at the lower levels of the forest rather than in the upper canopy, where the chemical components of foliage are richer than in that in the lower levels.
 However, this hypothesis is not certain because in forested areas where the weasel sportive lemurs feed at the same height as eastern woolly lemurs, they still select leaves lower in protein than their neighbors.

 There are reports of other sportive lemurs re-ingesting their feces (which contain the broken down cellulose), so it is possible this is the case for weasel sportive lemurs as well.